axelvaldez/radical-companies/_posts/2023-01-13-lazy-greedy-cowardly.markdown

    <li>I work with people who are always ready to help me find meaning and dignity.</li>
    <li>There is no boss.
 We align, and we work and we create.
 It’s all decentralized but cogent.</li>
    <li>Everything is fully transparent.
 No exceptions.</li>
+   <li>We consider all we do an experiment.
+It either works as expected, or we learn.</li>
   </ul>
- <p>And collaboration means that we consider all we do an experiment and we either meet it or we learn.</p>

 <h1 class="_section">RELATED</h1>
  <ul>